CYCOGS AI Robotics Stories

 ) and Orientation Drive.

-We just modified the wheel assembly / orientation drive for the snake arm gear reduction drives and created the
+We merely modified the wheel assembly/orientation drive for the snake arm gear reduction drives and created the

 Now CYCOGS has an internally stored, dual-hybrid snake arm system, plus with a huge 365-degree floor to ceiling working envelope!

 Additionally, the system is compliant and strong enough for